-Iron is integral to the transport of oxygen from the lungs, to the heart, muscles, organs, and tissues of the body.
+Iron is an essential mineral that is involved in over 200 biochemical reactions in your body.
+So it’s safe to say that iron1 is very important to the efficiency at which your body functions and how healthy it is.
+Iron helps form red blood cells, which are integral to the transport of oxygen from the lungs to the heart, muscles, organs, and tissues of the body.
 It also assists in the transport of carbon dioxide to the lungs to dispel it from the body.

 Foods That Are High In Iron